truenas/middleware/docs/userguide/freenas_storage.rst

 To create a periodic snapshot task, click :menuselection:`Storage --> Periodic Snapshot Tasks --> Add Periodic Snapshot` which will open the screen shown in
 Figure 8.2a.
 Table 8.2a summarizes the fields in this screen.

-.. note:: if you just need a one-time snapshot, instead use :menuselection:`Storage --> Volumes --> View Volumes` and click the "Create Snapshot" button for the volume or dataset that you wish to snapshot.
+.. note:: if you just need a one-time snapshot, instead use :menuselection:`Storage --> Volumes` and click the "Create Snapshot" button for the dataset that you wish to snapshot.

 **Figure 8.2a: Creating a Periodic Snapshot**